 the landlord must disclose in writing to the tenant, and file with the

--All building owner names/percentages and dates recorded
+All building owner names/percentages and dates the ownership was recorded.

--All property owned by the landlord or the relative
+All property owned by the landlord or the relative.

 SF Tenants Union is supported only by your memberships and donations.

-If you find information on this web site useful, or if you want to support
+If you find information on this website useful, or if you want to support

 our work, please join or donate.
 Members get even more information via